 - (MS-70) Mint State Perfect - The perfect coin.
 There are no microscopic flaws visible under 8x magnification; the strike is sharp, and the coin is perfectly centered on a perfect planchet.
-Bright, full, original luster and outstanding eye appeal that is rarely seen on a coin.
+Bright and full, original luster and outstanding eye appeal that is rarely seen on a coin.

 The Three Coin-Grading Buckets

 The most misunderstood aspect of coin grading, from the newcomer perspective, is how the grading scale works.
 Think of it as having three "buckets."

 The MS scale (from MS-60 to MS-70) isn't just a continuation of the previous scale of AU coins.
 It is an entirely separate mini-scale of 11 grades that begins with the "basal state" MS-60 Uncirculated coin.
 This is an ugly, bag-marked, no-luster dog, but it is technically Uncirculated.
 By comparison, the AU-58 coin beneath it has attractive eye appeal and nearly full luster.
 The reason a coin that grades an AU-58 is because it looks much nicer than a coin that grades MS-60.
 Additionally, they are actually in separate "buckets" of the grading scale.

 How to Grade Circulated Coins

 The third bucket is the range of circulated grades, from P-1 to EF-49 (although EF-45 is the highest circulated grade you'll probably see being used.)
 Most beginners looking for grading help have circulated coins, and fortunately, circulated coins are the easiest for the novice to grade.
 It helps to have a Mint State specimen of the coin type under consideration to make comparisons to, but this isn't a requirement.

 First of all, you'll need to have an excellent light source, such as a 100-watt bulb in a lamp close to where you are sitting.
 Secondly, you'll need a decent magnifier, preferably something that magnifies about 5 to 8 times (expressed as 5x to 8x).
 Anything stronger than 8x isn't usually used in coin grading, and anything lower than 5x is too weak to see important details and small damage marks.